joe-scotto/ArrayStepper/README.md

 # Uniqueness

 In order to combat issues with multiple values that are the same, `ArrayStepper` uses a custom type `ASValue` to convert everything into a unique value.
 This is a complexity of `O(n)` as each value has to manually be cast to this custom type.
-In most situations this shouldn't slow anything down but if you want to skip this cast, you can just pass everything in as 'ASValue'.
+In most situations this shouldn't slow anything down but if you want to skip this cast, you can just pass everything in as `ASValue`.
 Keep in mind if you create the `ArrayStepper` this way, your selected value must be stored as variable in order to ensure the ID matches in the `values` array.

 ```swift
     @StateObject private var values: ArrayStepperValues<ASValue<String>>